 At a glance

 An Italian with real history – the Moto Guzzi California 1100EV hasn’t changed hugely since the 850cc version of 1972.
 But it’s still a machine well worth considering.
 The California 1100EV is a cruiser / tourer that actually handles.

-The transverse Moto Guzzi V-twin engine’s has a chunky, chuggy character and while the California 1100EV's not superb at anything it’s a great all rounder.
-Surviving versions are the retro-style Moto Guzzi Vintage (at £8999), unfaired Moto Guzzi California Classic (£7999) and Moto Guzzi California Tourig (£8199).
+The transverse Moto Guzzi V-twin engine has a chunky, chuggy character and while the California 1100EV's not superb at anything, it’s a great all rounder.
+At the time, other options included the retro-style Moto Guzzi Vintage, unfaired Moto Guzzi California Classic and Moto Guzzi California Touring.

 Ride quality & brakesNext up: Engine

 How can an Italian antique outperform Japanese computer design in their high-tech factories?
 Well, the Moto Guzzi California 1100EV handles amazingly well with much less wobble and wallow than most Japanese cruisers of the time.

 Moto Guzzi have been making bikes since 1921 and manage to make the simple steel cradle and modest twin-shock suspension work extremely well in the California 1100EV.